Energy Visa Sponsorship Jobs in North Carolina

 Which energy companies sponsor visas in North Carolina?

-Duke Energy is the largest visa sponsor in North Carolina's energy sector, hiring engineers, data scientists, and project managers on H-1B and other work visas.
+Duke Energy is the largest visa sponsor in North Carolina's energy sector, hiring engineers, data scientists, and project managers on H-1B visa and other work visas.
 Solar companies like Strata Solar and Pine Gate Renewables also sponsor international professionals.
 Charlotte-based utilities and Research Triangle clean energy firms regularly file visa petitions for specialized technical roles.

 How to find energy visa sponsorship jobs in North Carolina?